djhouseknecht/java-certs/README.md

 Java(TM) SE Runtime Environment (build 1.8.0_172-b11)
 Java HotSpot(TM) 64-Bit Server VM (build 25.172-b11, mixed mode)
 ```
-_Make sure the `java version` is "1.8.^"_
+_Make sure the `java version` and `Java(TM) SE Runtime Environment` should both be "1.8.^"_

 ## Writing and Testing code
 An IDE should not be used during exam preparation.
+Use a text editor with no syntax highlighting on.
 Most questions are trick questions and will most likely contain an option for `code does not compile`.
 By using a plain text editor (like wordpad or gedit), it will force you to know whether or not the code will compile.

+## Directory Structure
+Each test directory (OCA and OCP) will have a directory for each chapter.
+Each chapter directory will have a `*-notes.md` file with all of the chatper's notes, and a `java/` directory for all java code written for studying and practice purposes.

-#### How to run Java code (latest version of Java 8)
+## How to run Java code (latest version of Java 8)
 All the following commands are for linux.
 Make the desired amount of Java files
 ```
 # single file